 What is at Roper Mountain Science Center?

-The Roper Mountain Science Center is THE place to go for STEM activities in Greenville, SC that are fun and engaging.
+The Roper Mountain Science Center is absolutely the place to go for STEM activities in Greenville, SC that are fun and engaging.
 During special events throughout the year, Roper Mountain is open to the public, and it is truly worth a visit (or ten).
 From September through May, you can visit during Afternoon Explorations from Tuesday through Friday.

 You can also explore June through July during their Summer Adventure programming, during which an exciting traveling exhibit is set up.
 And don’t forget their year-round Friday Starry Nights at the Hooper Planetarium.
-RMSC is fun for all ages!

 Environmental Science and Sustainability Building

 One of the most popular exhibits is the Nature Exchange.
-Here, your child can bring in items they found in nature, including moss, rocks, shells, lichen, or other items in exchange for points that they can use to spend on awesome items like crystals, fossils, and even owl pellets!
+Here, your child can bring in items they found in nature, including moss, rocks, shells, lichen, or other items in exchange for points that they can use to spend on awesome items like crystals, fossils, and even owl pellets.

 The Environmental Science and Sustainability Building is only open to the public during special events and Afternoon Explorations and Summer Adventure.